melihcatal/advsecurenet/README.md

 ### Command Line Tool

 `advsecurenet` command can be used to interact with the library.
 You can use `advsecurenet --help` to see the available commands and options.
 Available commands are:

-- `attack` Command to execute attacks.
-- `config-default` Generate a default configuration file based on the name...
-- `configs` Return the list of available configuration files.
-- `defense` Command to execute defenses.
-- `model-layers` Command to list the layers of a model.
-- `models` Command to list available models.
-- `test` Command to evaluate a model.
-- `train` Command to train a model.
-- `weights` Command to model weights.

-You can use `advsecurenet <command> --help` to see the available options for a command.
-For example, you can use `advsecurenet attack --help` to see the available options for the `attack` command.
-The CLI supports both config yml files and arguments.

 ### Python Package